cedadev/jasmin-docs-hugo-relearn/content/For Cloud Tenants/cluster-as-a-service-kubernetes/_index.md

 ## Accessing the cluster

-Kubernetes is configured to use the OpenID Connect support of the [Identity Manager](cluster-as-a-service-identity-manager) for authentication and authorisation.
+Kubernetes is configured to use the OpenID Connect support of the [Identity Manager]({{< ref "cluster-as-a-service-identity-manager" >}}) for authentication and authorisation.
 This means that all interactions with the cluster are authenticated and authorised against the users in FreeIPA, via the Keycloak integration.

 ### Using the dashboard